Men - your mental health checklist

 Don’t put it off

 In most situations, if you ignore a mental health problem it will get worse if it is not appropriately treated.
-The most common issues are anxiety and depression.
+The most common issues are anxiety, stress and depression.
 Sometimes depression and anxiety can resolve spontaneously, but for many people, they become long-term or recurrent.
 Ignoring an episode may mean that you continue to carry it like a heavy weight.

 People have described living with depression as like walking through wet cement - everything seems an effort.
 You can keep going but life is a bigger struggle than it needs to be.
 Ultimately, if depression deteriorates then men can get lost in their illness and suicide becomes a significant risk.